glauberramos/app-check-bug/README.md

 2 - Deploy to firebase hosting and deploy functions

+3 - Create a model inside the realtime database with key "test" and value "Lorem ipsum"

-3 - Add firebase hosting URL inside recaptcha admin page
+4 - Add firebase hosting URL inside recaptcha admin page

-4 - Enforce appcheck inside firebase console
+5 - Enforce appcheck inside firebase console

 After opening the page you should see a message inside functions logs: